Cyclone1070/spyglass-backend/README.md

-# C# search engine for internet freebies
+# C# search engine for free media on the internet

 From public domain books to Abandonware/ROMs, all sourced from reputable websites.